lauthieb/code-notes/README.md

 * Add the notion of tags on each snippet
 * Redesign the snippet card (with language logo for example)
 * Add some shortcuts to improve the productivity

+Feel free to add an issue if you find some bugs or you have any ideas of evolutions 😃

 ---